OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/derivs/partial_derivs_explicit.rst

     #. declare the partial derivatives via :code:`declare_partials`
     #. specify their values via :code:`compute_partials`

-Here is a example, based on the :ref:`Betz Limit Example <betz_limit_tutorial>`:
+Here is an example, based on the :ref:`Betz Limit Example <betz_limit_tutorial>`:

 .. embed-code::
     openmdao.test_suite.test_examples.test_betz_limit.ActuatorDisc

 The calls to :code:`declare_partials` tell OpenMDAO which partial derivatives to expect.
-This is always done inside the setup method.
+This is always done inside the :code:`setup` method.
 In this example not all the outputs depend on all the inputs, and you see that if you look at the derivative declarations.
 Any partial that is not declared is assumed to be 0.
-You could have, instead declared all the partials in just one line as follows (see this :ref:`feature doc <feature_specify_partials>` for more details):
+You could have declared all the partials in just one line as follows (see this :ref:`feature doc <feature_specify_partials>` for more details):

 .. code::

     self.declare_partials('*', '*')

-However, that would mean that OpenMDAO thinks that all the partials are non-zero.
+However, declaring the partials all in one line as shown above indicates to OpenMDAO that all the partials are non-zero.
 While you saved yourself a few lines of code there, it would come at the potential expense of performance.
-So generally its better to be more specific and declare only the non-zero partials.
+So generally it is better to be more specific and declare only the non-zero partials.

 .. note::
     There are a few more options to :code:`declare_partials` that are worth taking a look at.